An evaluation of major life issues that challenge God’s existence.

 And finally what should our response to evil be?
 Christians are called to stand up in peaceful protest to resist the evil that is directed by our fellow human beings towards those vulnerable in society, both in our own countries and throughout the world.

-As I have already alluded, I do know that God’s presence can become both more needed, and obvious, during times of suffering than when ‘the good times roll’ as it were.
+As I have already alluded, I do know that God’s presence can become both more needed, and obvious, during times of suffering than when ‘the good times roll’.
 From my own experience, these hard times will draw us believers closer to the Lord and encourage us to mature spiritually.
 So, something positive can occur out of suffering.

 If you wish to know more about ‘what’ God actually is, then access the article, “So, what is God?”.
 The final section of the website explains Christianity and presents an understanding of ‘who’ God is.
 Christianity offers a whole-of-life philosophy that certainly deals effectively with suffering and evil.
-Finally, if you would like guidance on how to know whether God actually exists, then access the article, “How to Believe in God”.
+Finally, if you would like guidance on how to know whether God actually exists, then access the article, “Can I believe in God?”.